 Exploring Retirement Options

-In a swift click of a finger, it would help visualize various options for the retirees.
+With a swift click of a finger, it would help visualize various options for the retirees.
 For example, it would show the possible outcome when one opts to invest more, or withdraw current stocks, sticking to the ultimate goal of crafting the ideal retirement financial plans all the while.
 Once this has been thought out and eventually put into place, future retirees can think about where they would like to go when they do eventually retire.
 There are many advantages of 55+ communities, for example, that could suit them, so putting some of their money together to buy a place might be the right course of action.

 Testing Your Personal Financial Plans